-Writing Across the Curriculum (WAC) at San Francisco State University supports faculty in all disciplines to use student-centered writing pedagogy to improve student learning and written communication.
-The WAC team works with faculty to help them develop effective teaching strategies to help students understand disciplinary genres, conventions and rhetorical strategies.
-As part of the Center for Equity and Excellence in Teaching and Learning (CEETL), WAC promotes continuous dialogue and faculty engagement to develop best practices for effective writing pedagogy.
-In addition, WAC also curates available campus resources and offers support services to help students at all educational levels succeed in their writing-intensive courses.
+Writing and Reading Across the Curriculum (WRAC) at San Francisco State University supports faculty in all disciplines to use student-centered writing pedagogy to improve student learning and written communication.
+The WRAC team works with faculty to help them develop effective teaching strategies to help students understand disciplinary genres, conventions and rhetorical strategies.
+As part of the Center for Equity and Excellence in Teaching and Learning (CEETL), WRAC promotes continuous dialogue and faculty engagement to develop best practices for effective writing pedagogy.
+In addition, WRAC also curates available campus resources and offers support services to help students at all educational levels succeed in their writing-intensive courses.

-The WAC program offers individual consultations and workshops for faculty and promotes the sharing of best practices in writing pedagogy through faculty learning communities as well as professional development opportunities.
+The WRAC program offers individual consultations and workshops for faculty and promotes the sharing of best practices in writing pedagogy through faculty learning communities as well as professional development opportunities.